 According to the U.S. Department of Labor, job opportunities for court reporters are expected to be excellent as job openings continue to outnumber jobseekers in some areas.
 Employment of court reporters is projected to grow 10 percent from 2012 to 2022, about as fast as the average for all occupations.

 Source: Bureau of Labor Statistics, “Occupational Outlook Handbook,” 2014-15 Edition.

 Attention High School Seniors

 Still in High School, But Want to Learn More?

 It's not too early to begin your post-graduation plans!
-Read the article in The Philadelphia Public School Notebook newspaper about how you can go to Orleans Tech's Court Reporting and Captioning technology career training program this September to earn an Associate Degree in Specialized Business.
+Read the article in The Philadelphia Public School Notebook newspaper about how you can go to Orleans Tech's Court Reporting and Captioning technology career training program to earn an Associate in Specialized Business Degree.

 Title I, Section 103 of The "Student Right‐to‐Know and Campus Security Act" (P.L.
 101‐542) requires institutions eligible for Title IV funding to calculate graduation rates of certificate‐ or degree‐seeking, first‐time, full‐time students entering that institution, and to disclose these rates to all students and prospective students.